 Community showcases will include a collection from an anchor designer, capsule collections suitable for touring from the Otahpiaaki designer’s circle, and small collections from emerging designers, artists, and performers in host communities.
 The focus of celebrating couture, street wear, and modern regalia on the runway continues, along with workshops, performances, screenings, and/or language projects, but by- and in-community.

-It is the Year of Indigenous Languages, a year to raise awareness of the consequences of the endangerment of Indigenous languages across the world, an opportunity to establish links between language, peace, truth, and reconciliation.
-As such, the theme Winter Counts is meant to encourage and platform the stories in the designers’ collections and visualizations of language and message in pattern, form, and action.
+It is also the International Year of Indigenous Languages (United Nations), a year to raise awareness of the consequences of the endangerment of Indigenous languages across the world, and an opportunity to establish links between Indigenous language, lifeways, justice, balance, truth, and reconciliation.
+The theme Winter Counts encourages and platforms the stories in designers’ collections and their visualizations of language and message in pattern, form, and action.

-Language revitalization is fundamental for the survival of our traditional ways.
-Language is the very foundation of our culture, our culture is expressed through language.
-Our language is our understanding, understanding of our ancestors, way of life, and traditions rooted in the love from Creator-our language is our life and we must work hard to protect it.
+Language revitalization is fundamental for the survival of traditional ways.
+Language is the very foundation of Indigenous culture, a culture is expressed through language.
+Language is understanding, understanding of our ancestors, ways of life, and traditions rooted in the love from Creator.
+Language is life and we must work hard to protect it.
 Language is intimately tied to the land.
 With the loss of land, ways of speaking about the lands and their resources are lost.

-The Indigenous Art Movement is blooming where Creatives are finding their voice through a mix of traditional and contemporary art forms stemming from resilience and resistance.
-Artists, designers, musicians, & writers are leading the resurgence of Indigenous lead creative & innovative projects with revolutionary visions. - TARYN HAMILTON (BARREN LANDS FIRST NATION)
+The Indigenous Creative Movement is exploding.
+More designers, artists and performers are raising their voices through a mix of traditional and contemporary art forms stemming from justice, resilience, and resistance.
+Artists, designers, musicians, & writers are leading the resurgence of Indigenous-led creative projects, innovating with revolutionary visions. - TARYN HAMILTON (BARREN LANDS FIRST NATION)